khushichhonkare/workReport/README.md

 #Work Report Generator

-This project follows a Backend (BE) and Frontend (FE) architecture to manage Google Calendar meetings and generate work reports.
+This project follows a Backend (BE) and Frontend (FE) architecture to manage Google Calendar meetings and Github commit history to generate work reports.

 ## Project Structure